Step 1: Complete the FAFSA

 Still Have Questions?

-If you are uncertain about the financial aid application process, or if you have questions related to the financial aid offered, contact the school’s financial aid office to discuss your questions.
+If you are uncertain about the financial aid application process, or if you have questions related to the financial aid offered, contact the school’s financial aid office staff to discuss your questions.
 The financial aid office staff and the school’s website are always great sources of information.

 If you aren’t sure what questions to ask, review FIRST’s article, Top 10 Questions Premeds Should Ask Medical School Financial Aid Officers.
 This resource can provide you with additional guidance and possible topics for discussion with a school’s financial aid officer.